quipper/circleci-env/README.md

 ### For multiple project

-`circleci-env` recommand to use following project structure.
+`circleci-env` recommends to use following project structure.

 ```
 |- Envfile